Older adults with alcohol use disorder experience improved quality of life through alcohol treatment

 - We observe that individuals who completely abstain from drinking and those who reduce their intake both experience improvements in quality of life.
 This improvement extends across all domains – mentally, physically, socially, and environmentally.

-Physicians and Therapists need to address alcohol use
+We need to address alcohol use

 Jeppe Tryggedsson believes that these results can serve to enlighten therapists and physicians, highlighting the importance of encouraging older adults with alcohol use disorder to seek treatment.